kaf-lamed-beyt/extract-md-headings/README.md

-<h1 align="center"># extract-md-headings</h1>
+<h1 align="center">extract-md-headings</h1>

-This package exports a function that you can use to "extract" &mdash; obviously &mdash; headings from any markdown file, with the `.md` or `.mdx` extensions.
+This package exports a function that you can use to "extract" headings from any markdown file, with the `.md` or `.mdx` extensions.

 ## Usage